 If the water from a flood made its way to your engine, there's a chance for serious damage.
 Water damage can lead an insurer to declare your car a total loss.
 If you suspect your car suffered water damage, don't drive it until it's checked out by a mechanic.
 The mechanic can check on the electrical components and let you know the extent of the damage.

 If flood damage is included on your car insurance policy, your insurer will work with you on a settlement, which often involves a check for the ACV, or actual cash value, of your car at the time of loss.
 File a car insurance claim as soon as you can so a dedicated claims rep can start walking you through the process.

 flood damage and car insurance

 If you live in an area prone to flash floods or flooding in general, comprehensive coverage may be a wise addition to your auto policy.
-Esurance customers can add coverages anytime by logging in online or giving us a call at 1-800-ESURANCE (1-800-378-7262).
+Esurance customers can add coverages by logging in online or giving us a call at 1-800-ESURANCE (1-800-378-7262), where our agents are available at these times.

 Driving dangers in spring